alejandroMAD/desafio-parejas/README.md

 ----------
 ![User interface](/screenshot.png)

-A VB.Net Windows Forms memory matching game to find pairs among shuffled cards, using a Timer, a custom flat UI design and dynamic runtime-generated grids of cards, in structured scalable code.
+A VB.Net Windows Forms memory matching game to find pairs among shuffled cards, using a Timer, a custom flat UI design and dynamic runtime-generated grids of cards in structured scalable code.

 Features
 -------------------